grainrigi/ICSEdit/Readme.md

 ###LICENSE
 This software is licensed under GNU Public License v3.<br>
-For the complete license documentation, see "COPYING" file.
+For the complete license documentation, see the "COPYING" file.

+The library "vmath" is licensed under modified BSD license (as well as GPLv3).
+For the complete license documentation of BSD license, see the "vmath.LICENSE" file.

 ###Prerequisition
 You need to install the libraries below by using NuGet: